ZakaHaceCosas/FuckingNode/website/tutorial/pro.md

 - `--update` - does the obvious (updates)
 - `--verbose` - does the obvious (makes logging more verbose) (in practice, only difference is that begin and end timestamps are shown, and a "Report" is shown at the end of the cleanup process showing elapsed time for each of your projects)

+!!! abstract "Cross-runtime support notice"

+    Advanced features might not work everywhere.
+See [cross-runtime support](../manual/cross-runtime.md) for more info.

 ### Linting your code: `--lint`

 When linting, we will automatically run your linter.
 By default, we use ESLint - which in most cases should just work out of the box.
 Still, for convenience, you're able to choose a different linter from the `fknode.yaml` (we'll cover `fknode.yaml` later on).